 I like Mantua quite a lot.
 I want you to go there, since then you will be indebted to me forever for my fine advice.
 Since Mantua, or Mantova, is not popular with American tourists, I could try to lure you in.
 I could say things that seem to ring bells for you, for example, “Mantua is the best small city in which to view art in Italy!” or simply and concisely “Best city in Italy!
 Mantova!”

-But that’s been done—so I shall take the easy way out.
+But that’s been done thousands of times on the web with millions of cities—so I shall take the easy way out.

 Really, the period we’re in, web-wise, is like the transition from Late Renaissance art to Mannerism.
-The Renaissance exploded.
-It was a popular movement like Florence is a city popular with tourists.
+See, the Renaissance exploded on the scene.
+It was a really popular movement like Florence is a city popular with tourists.
 But… dopo un po’ everything had been done already.
 Artists were a dime a dozen.
 So the paradigm changes.
 Mannerism bursts on the scene.
 Muscular, well-endowed men and women of exaggerated beauty and curvaceousness are suddenly seen flitting about lasciviously in ravishing two-dimensional hyper-reality over the walls of the palaces of the few who are monetarily unchallenged in the 16th century.

 Sound good?
 Go to Mantova.
 It’s a UNESCO World Heritage city.
 See the art.
 Spread the new joy.

 Go specifically to the pleasure palace of Federico II Gonzaga called the Palazzo Te.
 He built his magnificent palace up from the family stables, away from the prying eyes of Mantova proper.
 It was a place where he could take his lover for a bit of dalliance.
 His mother didn’t like the affair or the women he was having it with, but the idea was brilliant.
 If you’re gonna horse around, what better place than the stables?